 READ ME FIRST

-Parallels provides a thorough walkthrough for accessing the cron feature through the Plesk control panel.
+Plesk makes it very easy to schedule cron jobs.
 Note that you can set up either a server-wide cron job or a domain-specific cron job.

 Examples and Tips